flathub-infra/documentation/docs/01-for-users/09-uninstallation.md

 ## Uninstalling unused dependencies

-Often when you have uninstalled a bunch of applictions, there might be leftover runtimes that aren't needed anymore.
+Often when you have uninstalled a bunch of applications, there might be leftover runtimes that aren't needed anymore.
 To remove them you can run:

 ```bash